mia-mat/command-binds/README.md

 - **/togglebindexclusivity**: toggle whether the mod considers all keys when checking for a keybind
   <br>(e.g. with exclusivity **on**, if a valid bind is pressed alongside any other key, the bind's command is not executed)

-Be aware that the practice of 'macroing' is agianst the rules of many servers.
+Be aware that the practice of 'macroing' is against the rules of many servers.
 The mod author (mia) does not take any responsibility for any such punishments.